elijamesku/lyra/README.md

 The result was a chatbot that not only serves as a responsive interface for user interactions but also leverages dynamic data scraping to stay updated and relevant

+Tools used:
+- RHEL 9
-Tools used: RHEL 9, Windows machine with OpenSSH installed, python3, pip, nginx, wget, nano, botpress studio local
+- Windows machine with OpenSSH installed
+- python3
+- pip
+- nginx
+- wget
+- nano
+- botpress studio local
+- beautifulsoup

 ## 1.Setting up RHEL Environment
 ***Update the system's software packages***